helium/virtual-lorawan-device/README.md

 ## Configuration

 You'll want to create a file called `settings.toml` and define one more devices.
+By default, this file is expected in the `settings` directory from where the application is launched.
+This may be overriden with the `--config` option.

 For example:
 ```toml